amzn/kotlin-inject-anvil/README.md

 Note the `@ContributingAnnotation` marker, which is important for incremental compilation and multi-round support.

-A custom KSP symbol processor uses this annotation as trigger and generates following code:
+Your custom KSP symbol processor uses this annotation as trigger and generates following code:
 ```kotlin
 @ContributesTo
 @SingleInAppScope